 Jason L. Mitchell

-Jason received a B.S. in Computer Engineering from Case Western Reserve University in 1994 and an M.S. in Electrical Engineering from the University of Cincinnati in 1996.
+Jason received a B.S. in Computer Engineering from Case Western Reserve University and an M.S. in Electrical Engineering from the University of Cincinnati.
 He has also studied at the University of New South Wales in Sydney, Australia and worked in Tsukuba, Japan through the National Science Foundation Summer Institute in Japan.

 Professional Activities